EYFS

 Round Up:

-All offers of support for reading practice with the children in Trevithick Class would be gratefully received – please let us know if you are able to give up some of your time.
+All offers of support for reading practice with the children in St Piran Class would be gratefully received – please let us know if you are able to give up some of your time.